kialanpillay/AssignmentFour/README.md

 \\
 The HSV feature triple is also weighted using the same weights as the article, with 0.25 for H, 0.05 for S, and V being excluded.
 The idea behind this is that humans are more perceptive to hue.
 \\
 This feature implementation was found not to converge, so the clusterer runs for a set number of iterations (100).
-The results also indicate that there is no real increase in clustering accuracy.
+The results also indicate that there is no real increase in clustering accuracy, with runs often producing poorer clustering results.
+The computation time is also much longer than using the Greyscale/RGB features.